-The resolution of Macedonia name is going to generate benefits for Greece, too, on both geopolitical and economic levels.
+The resolution of Macedonia’s name is going to generate benefits for Greece, too, on both geopolitical and economic levels.
 By ending this dispute, Greece leadership demonstrated its commitment to peace and stability in the region.
 The leadership showed its dedication to achieve the country’s geostrategic objectives to becoming, as Prime Minister Tsipras declared, “a leading force in the Balkans and the East Mediterranean.”
-Moreover, this decision marked the end of endless political crisis caused by Greece since 1991, and also gave a huge contribution to the heeling and national reconciliation processes in the respective societies.
-On the economic level, prospects are high and benefits huge.
+Moreover, this decision marked the end of the endless political crisis caused by Greece since 1991, and also gave a huge contribution to the heeling and national reconciliation processes in the respective societies.
+On the economic level, prospects are high and benefit hugely.
 Greece is one of the biggest foreign investors in North Macedonia, controlling the country’s sole oil refinery and operating with the second-biggest bank.
-That said, the dispute resolution affirms both countries’ national interests, is less costly and generates huge benefits.
+That said, dispute resolution affirms both countries’ national interests, is less costly, and generates huge benefits.